 Move over, Manhattan!
 In the past decade, the borough of Brooklyn has gone through an urban renaissance, claiming its status as one of America’s great destinations.
 However, a lot of first-time visitors to New York City only breeze through Brooklyn when they walk from lower Manhattan over the iconic Brooklyn Bridge, stopping only for a quick slice of pizza in the Dumbo neighborhood on the other side.

 But this borough of 2.6 million residents has plenty of star power in its own right.
 The borough that gave us Spike Lee, Bernie Sanders, Barbra Streisand, and The Notorious B.I.G. is more popular than ever, as people from around the world come to celebrate and share in its diversity, creativity, and one-of-a-kind spirit.

+First-time visitors wondering where to go and what to see in Brooklyn can easily feel overwhelmed by its scope.
 Like Manhattan, Brooklyn is its own collective of neighborhoods, each with its own history and culture, and each is worth a visit.
 Here’s part two of our guide to the Brooklyn neighborhoods you need to visit during your next visit to HI New York City (you can check out part one here).

 Columbia Waterfront, Cobble Hill, and Carroll Gardens

 Downstream from the Brooklyn Bridge is the Columbia Waterfront; head a bit inland to Cobble Hill and Carroll Gardens and you’ll find a high concentration of bars and restaurants.
 Strolling along the main drags of Smith Street and Carroll Street can lead you to the kitschy Tiki bar Zombie Hut, or the classier joint Brooklyn Social.